Teaching Children & Adults to Train Horses

-The core principles of Equitation Science are broken down for children to easily understand and apply.
-As ponies and horses can inadvertently learn solutions to their own problems, ES comes with a toolkit that gives children the solution to re-training undesirable habits.
+The core principles of Equitation Science are broken down for children and adults to easily understand and apply.
+As ponies and horses can inadvertently learn solutions to their own problems, ES comes with a toolkit that gives riders the solution to re-training undesirable habits.

 Teaching children and adults to ride horses by a qualified teacher ensures lessons are enjoyable, calm and above all, safe.

 For more information on types of lessons go to our 'Lesson Options' page.

 ...for the love of horses...

 Why Equitation Science?